 - Psychic Radar: Glr uses this in Galactic Warlord to detect the presence of an unspecified number of human minds in Thr'un's base on Creffa and again in Deathwing over Veynaa.
 The human telepath encountered in Deathwing can also use this, though his range is much smaller than Glr's.

-- Starter Villain - Lord Th'run of Irruq-hoa, who leads the Warlord's advance fleet.
+- Starter Villain: Lord Thr’un of Irruq-hoa, who leads the Warlord's attack on the Legions and consequently massacred Keill's homeworld.

-- Super Strength - The One when he is wearing his golden armour as above
+- Super-Strength: The One when he is wearing his golden armor as above

 - Void Between the Worlds: It's where Overlight takes ships; described as a non-place, a seperate void of nothingness where things and the laws of physics cease to exist.